RealImage/bifrost/README.md

 #### [Web Application](web) (alpha)

-`issuer` ships a web application written that can generate private keys and request certificates from the API.
-Enable it by settings `WEB=true` in the process environment.
+`issuer` includes an embedded web application that can generate private keys and request certificates from the API.
+Enable it by setting `WEB=true` in the issuer process's environment.

-Setting `web=dev` instead causes `issuer` to serve the application from the local filesystem instead of from an `embed.FS` containing static files.
-This is useful for development.
-Especially when combined with `npm run build --watch` running in the [web](web) directory.
+Setting `web=dev` instead causes `issuer` to serve the application from the local filesystem instead of from the `embed.FS` instance.
+This is useful for development, when combined with `npm run build -- --watch` ran in the [web](web) directory.

 ## Build